H-BOMB

 China is one of several important factors leading to rapidly increasing social unrest.

-Although the central government has loosened its control over the hukou system,
+In recent years, although the central government loosened its control over the hukou

-it has mostly just transferred this control and discrimination to the local governments.
+system, it mostly just transferred this control and discrimination to the local

-And although the movement of people to the cities is now unofficially allowed, the
+governments.
+And although the movement of people to the cities became unofficially allowed,

-super-exploitation and discrimination against them that awaits them there is now as bad
+the super-exploitation and discrimination against them that awaited them there was as bad

 as ever.
-That part of the hukou system still continues unabated.
+That part of the hukou system still continued unabated.

 See also: